-Additional information about the SGA and other student organizations may be obtained by reading the Aumanac, the student handbook or by contacting the SGA office in 101 Taylor Center (334-244-3566).
+Additional information about the Student Government Association can be found on the SGA webpage on the AUM website, or by contacting the SGA Office at 334-244-3566.

 Athletics

 AUM offers a comprehensive program for student athletes who wish to participate in intercollegiate athletics.
 Men's varsity sports include baseball, basketball, soccer and tennis.
 Women's varsity sports include basketball, soccer, softball and tennis.